 What is the current state of personalized learning?

 - Teachers are utilizing student interests.
 Teachers are sporadically using their students’ passions to drive learning, allowing them to incorporate passions into products.
-They are teaching to individual learning styles.
+They are teaching to individual learning needs.

 - Teachers have an awareness of a need for change.
 Teachers are aware that something different needs to happen and some are unaware of the possibilities.
 Many times, this awareness is enhanced when teachers are required to use pacing guides with benchmarks that must be met; teachers know that time based instruction doesn’t acknowledge that students learn in different time frames.